ShawnAndrews/ConnectWithGamers/README.md

 <h4>Account</h4>

 - Added email verification
-    - Email sent on account creation and resend
+    - Email sent on account creation and resent on request
-    - When changing emails, set new verification code

 <h4>Other</h4>